bitpeach/EarthLiveForMac/README.md

 EarthLive using Python has been made to perform on Mac by @bitpeach.
 Note that two guys who name @bitdust and @xyangk are the important helpers of my codes.

 ## What is the EarthLive
-* EartLive is a kind of pragrams or softwares to set your wallpaper of PC or phones by the real-time earth living imags.
-That is amazing of nearly using and watching the 24-hour real-time earth pictures.
+* EartLive is a kind of pragrams or softwares to set your wallpaper of PC or phones by the real-time earth living images.
+That is amazing of nearly using and watching the 24-hour or real-time earth pictures captured by the satellite.

 * Here is an example.
 Please note that this wallpaper can be real-time changed by the earth real-time changing.
 Excited!